The List

 24–26 Shore

-The cobbled Leith quay, the salty tavern vibe, sea charts and mirrors on the walls, the chalkboard specials and the groaning platters.
-The Ship on the Shore does quintessential old-school seafood dining formidably well, its wide-ranging menu offering dressed crab, hand-dived scallops, whole roast trout or seafood paella for two.
+The cobbled Leith quay, the salty tavern vibe, sea charts and mirrors on the walls, the chalkboard specials and the groaning platters: The Ship On The Shore does quintessential old-school seafood dining formidably well.
+Its wide-ranging menu offers dressed crab, lobster thermidor and whole roast trout as well as sharing seafood platters or paella.

 White Horse Oyster & Seafood Bar